After your graduation

 This programme is demanding, so you need to be willing and able to put in the work.

-Roughly half of the curriculum is about technology, programming, and data science, so you need to have affinity with digital technology.
+Roughly a third of the curriculum is about technology, programming, and data science, so you need to have affinity with digital technology.

 We encourage cool ideas but find it more important that you are able to set up and run a creative process from research and analysis, towards solutions and prototypes.